Bayesian estimation in multiple comparisons

 Footnotes

-4. By default, the function uses 90% credible intervals for one-sided and 95% credible intervals for two-sided hypotheses.
-The reader should consult the documentation for the hypothesis() function to fully understand its assumptions and its output.↩︎
+9. By default, the function uses 90% credible intervals for one-sided and 95% credible intervals for two-sided hypotheses—note that these are not highest density intervals.
+The reader should consult the documentation for the hypothesis() function to read more about its assumptions and its output.↩︎

 Citation